roytang/blog/content/post/2004/11/who-am-i.md

 Haven't seen this in a while.
 The new look seems a little bland, but it works.

 ### Comment by [Roy](http://www.blogger.com/profile/1694272) on 2004-11-14 16:16:00 +0000
 Bland?
 How dare you!
-I'll smite you! j/k I know it's a bit&#8230;um, sleepy.
+I'll smite you! j/k I know it's a bit... um, sleepy.
 I'm

 just trying things out, ya know? 😀